...

 Custody decisions in Texas are influenced by factors like the child’s preference, especially if they are 12 years old or older.
 The quality of the parent-child relationship and each parent’s duties towards the child’s welfare are crucial considerations.

-Types of conservatorship in Texas include Joint Managing Conservator, Sole Managing Conservator, and Possessory Conservator, each with different levels of decision-making authority.
+Types of conservatorship in Texas include Joint Managing Conservator, Sole Managing Conservator, and Possessory Conservator.
+Each has different levels of decision-making authority.
 These distinctions ensure custody arrangements are tailored to meet each family’s unique needs, always prioritizing the child’s best interests.

 Practical Advice for Navigating Child Support and Custody Matters